 - Large-cap growth (focus on lower P/E issues within this style; i.e., "growth at a reasonable price"; reduce buying due to the recent surge) - Some international developed markets, especially Japan (The correction we anticipated has occurred, largely due to the coronavirus.
-Some buying is advisable but slowly due to the possibility of worsening news on the virus.) - Publicly-traded pipeline partnerships (MLPs and other mid-stream energy securities) yielding 7%-15% (based on the recent sharp correction after a robust rally, more aggressive buying is appropriate; however, the entire energy sector has further downside should the coronavirus become a global pandemic.) - Gold-mining stocks (buy more selectively after the recent rally; long-term, there remains considerable upside) - Gold (also buy more deliberately) - Silver (same as gold) - Select international blue chip oil stocks (use the recent correction as an accumulation chance; however, energy is at-risk near-term due to the coronavirus) - One- to two-year Treasury notes - Short-term investment grade corporate bonds (1-2 year maturities) - Emerging market (EM) bonds in local currency (dial back buying after the recent rally) - Large-cap value (buy more carefully after the recent sharp up-move; many cyclical issues, though, have been hard hit by coronavirus fears and offer long-term upside) - Intermediate-term Treasury bonds (hold off on further buying due to the big rally this year) - Japanese Yen - Copper producers - High-dividend yield equities with safe distributions (as interest rates disappear, investors will go searching for yield; as with large cap value and international energy shares, moderate buying for now due to the recent rally) - Most cyclical resource-based stocks (with the above coronavirus caveat applicable here, too)
+Some buying is advisable but slowly due to the possibility of worsening news on the virus.) - Publicly-traded pipeline partnerships (MLPs and other mid-stream energy securities) yielding 7%-15% (based on the recent sharp correction after a robust rally, more aggressive buying is appropriate) - Gold-mining stocks (buy more selectively after the recent rally; long-term, there remains considerable upside) - Gold (also buy more deliberately) - Silver (same as gold) - Select international blue chip oil stocks (use the recent correction as an accumulation chance; however, energy is at-risk near-term due to the coronavirus) - One- to two-year Treasury notes - Short-term investment grade corporate bonds (1-2 year maturities) - Emerging market (EM) bonds in local currency (dial back buying after the recent rally) - Large-cap value (buy more carefully after the recent sharp up-move; many cyclical issues, though, have been hard hit by coronavirus fears and offer long-term upside) - Intermediate-term Treasury bonds (hold off on further buying due to the big rally this year) - Japanese Yen - Copper producers - High-dividend yield equities with safe distributions (as interest rates disappear, investors will go searching for yield; as with large cap value and international energy shares, moderate buying for now due to the recent rally) - Most cyclical resource-based stocks